 The production process: this is how we work

 The variety in our cheese product range shows in our production process.
-We are used to quickly and effectively switching between the various cheese types in small to mid-size batches, ordered by wholesalers.
+We are used to quickly and effectively switching between the various cheese types in small to mid-size batches, ordered by our customers.
 On the other hand, there is also an increase of large scale production for international retailers.

 Our cheese dairies have a capacity of about 5500 tonnes of cheese a year.
 The main production facility for Henri Willig is located in Heerenveen.